 The research also found 62% of 45-54 year olds don’t know how much they have saved for retirement.

 If people were to spend more time planning for their retirement (than perhaps organising a holiday) it might put them in a better position to understand whether they are saving enough of their hard-earned money to live off in their retirement years.

 Of those surveyed who are aged 50 and over, will on average expect to need around £1,360 a month to live comfortably in retirement, but this means someone retiring at 55 would need to have around £311,000 saved, assuming they qualify for the full state pension.
 The average pension saving for those surveyed aged 45-54 is £71,342 and 39% of those have less than £50,000 and 13% have nothing at all.

 LV= is calling on the Financial Conduct Authority and The Pensions Regulator to require all pension providers to include a standardised summary sheet with annual pension statements.

 The sheet would include key information on your pension pot and illustrative examples of how much monthly income your pension could provide in the future if taken as guaranteed or flexible income.
 It could also show you how much the majority of people need at retirement, in their pension pots and investments, to be able to live comfortably during their retirement years.

 LV= believes this would help to raise awareness about how much money people need to have saved for retirement, and therefore help people to better understand all their pension options.

-Download our State of Retirement: Chapter 1 infographics to see some of the key statistics.
+Download our State of Retirement: Chapter 1 infographics (PDF, 383KB) to see some of the key statistics.

 55 is the earliest age at which people are able to access their pension.
 The average age of those who say they plan to retire within the next 6-10 years is 49 years old and FCA data showed 40% of people who accessed their pension pots between July-September 2016 were aged 55-59.